ifpa-footbag/footbag-org/README.md

 customElements.define('news-item', NewsItem);
 ```
-Notice how element is wrapped inside shadowDOM.
-Once doing it, elements are referred by "this.shadowRoot", e.g. this.shadowRoot.querySelector('article');
+Notice how shadowDOM is attached to the element and HTML and CSS appended to the shadowDOM.
+That way, HTML and CSS are encapsulated inside shadowDOM and not leaking outside.
+They can be referred using "this.shadowRoot", e.g. this.shadowRoot.querySelector('article').

-customElement.define registers the element in the DOM and it can be then used like this
+customElement.define registers the element in the DOM and it can then be used like native HTML elements:

 ```
 news-page.js